-- Empowering and Strengthening Ohio People (ESOP)- Foreclosure Prevention Counseling - Housing Research and Advocacy Center- Fair Housing and Investigation Program - Legal Aid Society of Cleveland- Right to Counsel Cleveland - 18.
-Ten Year Housing Plan- Affordable Housing Expansion and Preservation- Housing Development Office Administration- These are the program delivery costs incurred by the Department of Community Development in the form of staff costs, and other related direct or indirect costs. - 19.
-Ten Year Housing Plan- Supporting Housing Infill Development- Land Bank The purpose of the City of Cleveland's Land Reutilization Program ('Land Bank') is to acquire tax foreclosed, vacant property and make it available to individuals, developers, and non-profit organizations for productive re-use.
-The program aims to contribute to the economic, social and environmental betterment of City neighborhoods by removing blight and fostering reinvestment.
-New investment may be in the form of residential and commercial construction, yard expansion for an adjacent homeowner, or 'green' improvements such gardens and parks.
-The Land Bank vets development proposals through an application process in order to ensure that vacant property is transferred to responsible parties committed to restoring it to beneficial use.
-An interested party must submit a written application to the Land Bank office and outline the details of the proposed project.
-Three types of applications that each have their own Guide that outlines important information such as unique application requirements, procedures and policies for assessing proposals, and site plan considerations.
+- Empowering and Strengthening Ohio People (ESOP)- Foreclosure Prevention Counseling - Housing Research and Advocacy Center- Fair Housing and Investigation Program - Legal Aid Society of Cleveland- Right to Counsel Cleveland

+13. Ten Year Housing Plan/Affordable Housing Expansion and Preservation - Housing Development Office Administration

+These are the program delivery costs incurred by the Department of Community Development in the form of staff costs, and other related direct or indirect costs.

+14. Ten Year Housing Plan/Supporting Housing Infill Development - Citywide Grants

+The Department funds a number of programs with partners to provide development assistance citywide for housing rehabilitation and small business support.

+15. Economic Opportunity/Storefront Renovation

-- Side Yard, - Development, and - Agriculture/Garden - 20.
-Ten Year Housing Plan- Supporting Housing Infill Development- Land Bank Housing Development Initiatives- This initiative is the use of parcels in the City's Land Bank for infill housing in the form to address issues of slum and blight, address improvements in Low and Moderate income areas and/or provide low and moderate income housing. - 21.
-Ten Year Housing Plan- Supporting Housing Infill Development- Citywide Grants- The Department funds a number of programs with partners to provide development assistance citywide for housing rehabilitation and small business support. - 22.
-Economic Opportunity- Storefront Renovation- The goal of the Storefront Renovation Program is to keep Cleveland's neighborhood retail districts economically strong, visually attractive and competitive in a regional shopping market while also providing goods and services to the surrounding areas' residents.
+The goal of the Storefront Renovation Program is to keep Cleveland's neighborhood retail districts economically strong, visually attractive and competitive in a regional shopping market while also providing goods and services to the surrounding areas' residents.
 Rebate funds are utilized to provide project rebates to Storefront Renovation Program (SRP) applicants who complete comprehensive exterior renovations on all visible elevations of eligible building types as seen from the main street and/or install new business signage on already rehabilitated buildings in retail districts of the city.
-Program assistance includes: - Building Rebate (with or without tenant signage): 50% not to exceed \$50,000 - Architectural Rebate: 100% not to exceed \$5,000 - Sign Rebate: 50% not to exceed \$5,000 per business use (if tenant signage is not included in the building rebate OR for sign-only projects on already renovated buildings) - Phase I/Phase II environmental rebate design standards.
-Non-commercial buildings will also be eligible where a retail storefront will be created.
-Where mixed use structures are involved (commercial/residential), program focus is the commercial presence of the building in the retail district.
-Exterior improvements will address maintenance, code and aesthetic items on the building as well as business signage that is within City codes; as well as functionally appropriate for the building.
-The Program does not address interior, residential code related items and does not result in decent, safe and sanitary units (DSS).
-Assistance will come in the form of grants, rebates, loans or forgivable loans.
+Program assistance includes:

+- Building Rebate (with or without tenant signage): 50% not to exceed \$50,000 - Architectural Rebate: 100% not to exceed \$5,000 - Sign Rebate: 50% not to exceed \$5,000 per business use (if tenant signage is not included in the building rebate OR for sign-only projects on already renovated buildings) - Phase I/Phase II environmental rebate